wikimedia/eslint-plugin-no-jquery/docs/rules/no-animate.md

 Disallows the [`.animate`](https://api.jquery.com/animate/)/[`.stop`](https://api.jquery.com/stop/)/[`.finish`](https://api.jquery.com/finish/) methods.
 Use the `allowScroll` option to allow animations which are just used for scrolling.
 Prefer CSS transitions.

-📋 This rule is enabled in `plugin:no-jquery/slim`.
+📋 This rule is enabled as an error in `plugin:no-jquery/slim`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 ## Rule details